Cyphotilapia Gibberosa vs Frontosa: In Details

 Average Size price40-50 dollars(approx.)30-40 dollars (approx.)

-Now let’s know these characteristics in detail to understand more clearly.
+Now let’s know these characteristics in detail to understand their differences more clearly.

 Cyphotilapia Gibberosa vs Frontosa: In Details

-But still their size, nature, price, and color differs slightly.
-Sometimes the food habits of frontosa and gibberosa don’t match.
+No matter how similar they are, still they slightly differ in size, nature, price, and color.
+Sometimes the food habits of frontosa and gibberosa also don’t match.

 Common Names